willettjf/willettjf.github.io/index.md

 ### Novak Leadership Institute, University of Missouri, 2022-2026
 **Program/Research Director**
-Lead the institute's leadership research agenda, focusing on how leadership communication shapes workplace culture and enhances employee engagement and well-being.
+Led the institute's leadership research agenda, focusing on how leadership communication shapes workplace culture and enhances employee engagement and well-being.
 Contributed to leadership development programming and promotion.

 ### University of Missouri Health Care and School of Medicine, 2015-2022
 Led strategic health communications and managed COVID-19 communication response that increased website engagement by nearly 1200% in 2021.